Find Affordable College Courses

 $3,300 Average Tuition & Fees

-Kansas City Kansas Community College came in at #6 in this year’s edition of the Best Value Liberal Arts General Studies Schools in Kansas ranking.
-Located in the city of Kansas City, Kansas City Kansas Community College is a public school with a small student population.
+Kansas City Kansas Community College ranked #6 on this year’s Best Value Liberal Arts General Studies Schools in Kansas list.
+Located in the midsize city of Kansas City, Kansas City Kansas Community College is a public school with a small student population.

-In-state tuition fees for undergraduate students at Kansas City Kansas Community College are $3,300 per year.
+Kansas City Kansas Community College undergraduate students pay an average of $3,300 in in-state tuition and fees each year.
 While working on their degree, liberal arts majors at Kansas City Kansas Community College accumulate an average of around $9,500 in student debt.

 #7